 The good news is that they can still develop a secure attachment relationship even after 12 months old.
 Researchers have seen children do well who didn’t have a secure attachment relationship until they were 2 or 4 or even older.
 Sometimes the secure attachment figure is a grandparent, adoptive parent or a counselor.
 Sometimes it’s a therapist or a spouse in adult life.

 Once they develop that secure attachment relationship, they can learn how to better manage themselves, their thinking, their emotions and their behavior.
-But the older they are when they first experience a secure attachment relationship, the harder it gets to learn these skills and gain a sense of confidence about close relationships.
+But the older they are when they first experience a secure attachment relationship, the harder it gets to learn these skills and gain a sense of confidence in close relationships.

 Unfortunately, these insecure styles can become rigid patterns of relationship behavior for some that extend into adulthood and remain stuck throughout the person’s life.
 Unless they sincerely work on trying to change a dysfunctional relationship style, they will bring it into all of their romantic relationships and other close relationships – usually without even realizing it.